Starwarsfan2099/PyWinDbg/README.md

- id | inject_dll PID DLL            Injects DLL into process PID. is | inject_shellcode PID          Injects sellcode from the shellcode.py file into process PID. wa | write_adr ADD LEN DATA        Writes data to an address.
+ id | inject_dll PID DLL            Injects DLL into process PID. is | inject_shellcode PID          Injects sellcode from the shellcode.py file into process PID. wa | write_adr ADD LEN DATA        Writes data to an address. su | seh_unwind                    Dump the top of the SEH handler. tu | stack_unwind                  Dump the top of the stack.

 Tools: